PHT-Medic/station/README.md

 - `STATION_PRIVATE_KEY_PATH` path to the private key on the local filesystem that should be mounted as a volume
 - `AIRFLOW_USER` admin user to be created for the airflow instance
 - `AIRFLOW_PW` password for the airflow admin user
+- `STATION_DATA_DIR` the absolute path of the directory where the station stores the input data for trains, this path is also used by the FHIR client to store the query results before passing them to trains

 ## Installation